liyinnbw/system-design/README.md

 - Explore various design options, state their pros and cons before making a decision

 ## Design for Non-functional Requirements
+- Concurrency
+  - DB transaction isolation levels
+    - Read Uncommitted (no isolation) one transaction may read not yet committed changes made by other transaction, thereby allowing dirty reads
+    - Read Committed (write lock on current row) guarantees that any data read is committed at the moment it is read.
+The transaction holds a read or write lock on the current row, and thus prevent other transactions from reading, updating or deleting it
+    - Repeatable Read (write lock on all rows) transaction holds read locks on all rows it references and writes locks on all rows it inserts, updates, or deletes.
+Since other transaction cannot read, update or delete these rows, consequently it avoids non-repeatable read
+    - Serializable (highest isolation) concurrent transactions are performed as if they were sequentially performed

 - Availability & Reliability
   - Replicate
     - Load balancer